|Nutrition Facts (per serving)|

 Poaching is a moist cooking technique that works especially well for chicken breasts.
 Instead of boiling, poached chicken is very gently simmered in liquid (like water or broth), just until cooked through.
 When done correctly, you'll end up with moist and tender chicken breasts and flavorful cooking liquid.
-Because poaching doesn't involve any oil, it is a healthy, low-fat method for cooking chicken.
+Because poaching doesn't involve any fat, it is a healthy, low-fat method for cooking chicken.

 Use poached chicken in your favorite soup recipes, to make chicken salad, tacos, and burritos, or as a sandwich filling.
-Strain and use the leftover cooking liquid to make soup or cook grains or dried beans.
+You can also strain and use the leftover cooking liquid to make soup or cook grains or dried beans.

 Click Play to See This Poaching Chicken Recipe Come Together